mSvcBench/muBench/Docs/Manual.md

 }
 ```

 There are two services (`vertices = 2`), each service has a single `external_service_groups=1`, and for each group  `seq_len=100` external-services are sequentially called (when `seq_len` > `vertices` all external-service of a service group are sequentially called).
+Regarding the weights of the link of the mesh, i.e. the calling probabilities, the Service Mesh Generator allows using a random ("model":"random") distribution in the range 0,1 for extracting the value of such probabilities or using a constant value for all, as in the example.
+In any, case these probabilities can be fine-tuned a posteriori by editing the produced \texttt{servicemesh.json} file.

-The configuration allows also the presence of two database, `sdb1` and `sdb2`. sdb1 is used by a service with probability 0.79, `sdb2` with probability 0.01, in the remainig cases the service doent use any database.
+The configuration in the example provides also the presence of two database, `sdb1` and `sdb2`. sdb1 is used by a service with probability 0.79, `sdb2` with probability 0.01, in the remainig cases the service do not use any database.

 The figure below reports a possible service mesh generated with these parameters where `sdb2` has been never chosen by services and therefore not included in the microservice application.